Jason Mojica: Launch of VICE News

-Allegations of Sexual Harassment and Termination by Vice
+Allegations of sexual harassment and termination by Vice

 In November 2017, Vice Media formally suspended Mojica pending an investigation of allegations into sexual harassment made against him by several past and current employees.
 The following month, Mojica was terminated after an internal company investigation.
 The company said in a memo sent to employees: "Vice Media fired three employees for behavior ranging from verbal and sexual harassment to other behavior that is inconsistent with our policies, our values, and the way in which we believe colleagues should work together."

 That internal corporate investigation was prompted by investigative stories in The New York Times and The Daily Beast examining allegations of sexual harassment regarding several senior male executives in the company.

 The Times reported at the time: "An investigation by The New York Times has found four settlements involving allegations of sexual harassment or defamation against Vice employees, including its current president.
-In addition, more than two dozen other women, most in their 20s and early 30s, said they had experienced or witnessed sexual misconduct at the company — unwanted kisses, groping, lewd remarks and propositions for sex.The settlements and the many episodes of harassment the women described depict a top-down ethos of male entitlement at Vice, where women said they felt like just another party favor at an organization where partying often was an extension of the job."
+In addition, more than two dozen other women, most in their 20s and early 30s, said they had experienced or witnessed sexual misconduct at the company — unwanted kisses, groping, lewd remarks and propositions for sex.
+The settlements and the many episodes of harassment the women described depict a top-down ethos of male entitlement at Vice, where women said they felt like just another party favor at an organization where partying often was an extension of the job."

 Several women specifically accused Mojica of such misconduct.
 The Times expose reported, for example, that "Abby Ellis, a former Vice journalist, said that in 2013 Mr. Mojica... tried to kiss her against her will.
 She said that she yelled at him and hit him with an umbrella multiple times.
 She said that she faced other unwanted advances from Mr. Mojica after the incident.
 Ms. Ellis said that after the episode she felt that their relationship soured and that she was missing out on newsroom opportunities."
 Mojica responded by saying that he had been "misreading a moment" by "foolishly trying to kiss Abby."
+Mojica further told the newspaper, “I was quickly rebuffed, and I immediately apologized.”

 A second woman employed by Vice, Helen Donahue, alleged that Mojica had "grabbed her breasts and buttocks at a company holiday party", the Times reported.
 Mojica said that he did not "remember doing anything of the sort."